 With one foot in Europe and the other in Asia, Istanbul is a cultural capital with frenzied markets, stunning royal palaces and minarets, and modern art and entertainment.
-Expats moving to Istanbul will experience a vibrant city, where many traditions intermingle to form a city which captivates the senses.
+Expats moving to Istanbul will experience a vibrant place, where many traditions intermingle to form a city which captivates the senses.

-Istanbul has a lively nightlife accentuated by some very upmarket restaurants and even trendier nightclubs.
+Istanbul has a lively nightlife accentuated by some upmarket restaurants and even trendier nightclubs.
 There are also numerous modern shopping malls and markets to entice avid shoppers.
 Most notably, Istanbul is home to the Grand Bazaar, which boasts over 4,000 shops and is surrounded by a maze of streets lined with even more shops.

 Expats in Istanbul will hardly find themselves being bored.
 The public transport system in Istanbul is efficient and highly affordable, which makes it easy to explore the city, as well as its famed historic sites.
 There is also an abundance of nearby villages and towns which offer the chance for weekend escapes from the hustle and bustle of the city.